-Recently, our daughter who is a flight attendant, brought us a kraut burger that one of her pilots had given her.
-“Kraut burger” just doesn’t sound very appetizing but I agreed to try it.
+Recently, our daughter who is a flight attendant brought us a kraut bun that one of her pilots had given her.
+“Kraut bun” just doesn’t sound very appetizing but I agreed to try it.
 That began a search for the deliciousness that I began craving!

 It didn’t take long to find they are called Bierocks.
 Just about every recipe was the same.
 I wanted to make sure it was the authentic German version, so I sent my German friend a message and she confirmed it.

 Kraut Buns or Bierocks are a German stuffed dough filled with a savory filling of meat, sauerkraut, and onions.

 Brown the ground beef with the onion.
 Add the allspice, salt, and pepper and mix well.
 Drain the sauerkraut well and combine it with the beef.
 Remove from heat and set aside to cool.